khizerzakir/khizerzakirai4eo.github.io/README.md

 ### Resume

-For a detailed overview of my professional experience, you can download my resume (updated March 2023) [here](https://drive.google.com/file/d/1lj0l5v7oqWFCEqX5XLlkeBHdOANpnGMB/view?usp=sharing).
+For a detailed overview of my professional experience, you can download my resume (updated March 2023) [here](https://drive.google.com/file/d/1CH2C1qcTGrejX48pN4JtNccexMUbUx4Y/view?usp=drive_link).

 ### Contact

 I am open to collaboration and new opportunities.
-Feel free to reach out to me via email at [your.email@example.com] or connect with me on [LinkedIn](link/to/linkedin) for further discussion.
+Feel free to reach out to me via email at [kizarzakir@gmail.com](kizarzakir@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/khizer-zakir/) for further discussion.

 Thank you for visiting my portfolio!

-*[Your Name]*
+*[KHIZER ZAKIR]*